McPhersonTrk/EL-Paso-County-Data-Center-Consultation/README.md

 # EL-Paso-County-Data-Center-Consultation
 # "El Paso County Data Center Initiative: a First Look."
 Consultation For:
-### Deptartment of Technology, Strategy and Innovation,
+### Department of Technology, Strategy and Innovation,
 #### El Paso County, Colorado.

-#### By: McPherson Trucking
+#### By: McPherson Trucking, DBA:
-### DBA:
 ## McPherson Diversified Solutions and AI

 June 21, 2024

-Scenario: CIO asked if the creation of a Data Center for the county was a viable solution to meeet budgetary restraints going into the future.
+Scenario: CIO asked if the creation of a Data Center for the county was a viable solution to meet budgetary restraints going into the future.
 The following is the result.
 Time on task took less than half of a day.

 ## Index:
-# Index
-# Index

 1. [El Paso County Data Center Initiative](#el-paso-county-data-center-initiative-a-proof-of-concept-and-proof-of-work-under-mit-license)
     1. [Introduction](#introduction-1)